loopbackio/loopback.io/pages/en/lb2/Use-API-Explorer.md

 You're not the only one who'll use the API you just created.
 That means you'll need to document your API.
 Fortunately, LoopBack provides API Explorer for you.

-{% include note.html content="
-If you followed [Create a simple API](/doc/en/lb2/Create-a-simple-API.html), keep that app running and skip down to [Run API Explorer](#run-api-explorer).
+{% include note.html content="If you followed [Create a simple API](/doc/en/lb2/Create-a-simple-API.html), keep that app running and skip down to [Run API Explorer](#run-api-explorer).

 If you're just jumping in, follow the steps below to catch up...
 " %}